virtualvasu/roadbot/README.md

-# Traffic Rules Assistant - Tamil Nadu
+# RuleSense - Traffic Rules Assistant

-A production-ready RAG (Retrieval-Augmented Generation) system that provides intelligent answers to Tamil Nadu traffic rule queries using advanced vector search and large language models.
+🚦 **RuleSense** is a production-ready RAG (Retrieval-Augmented Generation) system that provides intelligent answers to Tamil Nadu traffic rule queries using advanced vector search and large language models.

 ## Table of Contents